JSQ2023/Schnorr-Multi-Signature/README.md

 # Schnorr-Multi-Signature
-This is the implementation for Schnorr-based Multi-signature, described at https://arxiv.org/abs/2301.08668
+This is the implementation for Schnorr-based Multi-signature, described at section 7 in paper https://arxiv.org/abs/2301.08668

-The or three users,
+The implemmentation is for any number of signers.
+At the end of the source file, we give a test for the multi-signature of 3-signer case.
-the test for multi-signature can be executed by running the following functions in sequence.
+To execute, just the following functions in sequence.
-This starts from creating public keys to the final verification:

 x.test_publicKeyPointGetFromInt1()

 x.test_publicKeyPointGetFromInt2()

 x.test_publicKeyPointGetFromInt3()

 x.test_XGen1()

 x.test_XGen2()

 x.test_XGen3()

 x.test_computeR1()

 x.test_computeR2()

 x.test_computeR3()

 x.test_doRoundThree1()

 x.test_doRoundThree2()

 x.test_doRoundThree3()

 x.test_leader()

 x.test_verify()